creativemindsplugins/cm-header-footer-script-loader/readme.md

 ### Plugin usage instructions

+* Click “Add New Script.”
-* Enter the “Script Name” and copy the “Script Code”
+* Enter a “Script Name” and paste the code into “Script Code.”
+* Expand the additional settings by clicking “Expand Additional Settings.”
+* Optionally, add a note with explanations for the script.
-* Choose the “Script Type” (CSS or JS), the “Script Location” (header or footer), and the “Autoload Option”
+* Select the “Script Type,” choose the “Script Location,” and configure the “Where to Load” option.
-* Mark the “Custom Post Types” that need the script to be enabled
-* Press “Save Changes”
+* Click “Save Script” to apply the changes.

 ## Insert Headers and Footers Premium Edition